openPMD/openPMD-standard/CONTRIBUTING.md

 Contributing to the openPMD standard
 ======================================

 The openPMD standard can evolve in order to accommodate the needs of the community.
 This results in successive [*versions* of the standard](https://github.com/openPMD/openPMD-standard/blob/1.0.1/STANDARD.md#the-versions-of-this-standard).
-This document explains the process through which the standard evolves, and how to contribute to it.
+This document explains the process by which the standard evolves, and how to contribute to it.

 Update Cycle
 ------------